x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/exchange-activesync/mobile-device-mailbox-policies.md

 ## Managing Exchange ActiveSync mailbox policies

-Mobile device mailbox policies can be created in the Exchange Administration Center (EAC) or the Exchange Management Shell.
+Mobile device mailbox policies can be created in the Exchange admin center (EAC) or the Exchange Management Shell.
 If you create a policy in the EAC, you can configure only a subset of the available settings.
 You can configure the rest of the settings using the Exchange Management Shell.

 ## Mobile device mailbox policy settings